 Holiday rental in Costa Blanca apartments needs community approval under the Horizontal Property Law.
 Since April 2025, a three-fifths majority of owners in a building must vote in favour of tourist rentals.
 Without that consent, an owner cannot operate a legal rental.

-What risks exist if I buy without a license?
+What risks exist if I buy and rent without a license?

 How do local rules in Alicante differ from Torrevieja?